Czocher/czocher.org/content/posts/gitea-and-drone-ci-on-synology.md

 It maps port `3000` of the container to port `11300` of the host.

-After this procedure the new container should be visible in the Docker Synology GUI, but _do not edit it there_ since it will loose the `docker.sock` mapping on every save and will have to be recreated.
+After this procedure the new container should be visible in the Docker Synology GUI, but _do not edit it there_ since it will lose the `docker.sock` mapping on every save and will have to be recreated.
 It can be enabled/disabled in the GUI without a problem though.

 ### Testing the environment